Diabetes and Heart Disease

 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 People who have diabetes are more likely to get heart disease.
 When you have diabetes, your blood sugar level is often much higher than it should be.
 Too much sugar in the blood can cause damage to many parts of the body, including blood vessels.
 Some lifestyle habits may also raise the risk of heart disease.
-Here are some things you can do to lower your risk:

 Keep your blood sugar level under control.